Judge Weighs Roger Stone's Bid For A New Trial As Trump Attacks Her On Twitter

 A woman who identified herself on social media as the forewoman in the Stone case once unsuccessfully ran as a Democrat for Congress.
 The juror told the judge during jury selection that her former bid for office would not inhibit her ability to serve on the panel as a fair and impartial juror.

-During Tuesday's hearing, Jackson called two unidentified jurors, who described how the forewoman was selected.
+During Tuesday's hearing, the defense and the government were each allowed to select one unidentified juror to be brought in and questioned by Jackson.

+In answers to a string of questions, they each described how the jury went about its work.
 Both said the jury examined each count Stone was charged with based on the evidence.
 Neither of them said there was any pressure to reach any particular conclusion based on personal bias.

 In November, a jury convicted Stone for lying about his involvement in being a point person in the Trump campaign's efforts to obtain Russian-hacked Democratic emails.